-- Some majors require more and better preparation than others.
+Some majors require more and better preparation than others.

-- Some majors are always extremely competitive, even with Honors transfer privileges.
+Some majors are always extremely competitive, even with Honors transfer privileges.

-- Major preparation is decided by the transfer school and may change at any time.
+Major preparation is decided by the transfer school and may change at any time.

+Colleges and universities other than these, including all University of California campuses, also consider the value of honors coursework in their evaluations.
 Especially important in California is the fact that participation in an honors program is one of the eight "comprehensive review factors" for transfer applicants to all University of California campuses, whether or not there is an explicit agreement such as those we have with UCI and UCLA.
 UC Berkeley is especially interested in students who have completed a community college honors program.

 One more thing, and it may be the most important thing: After you transfer, you'll find that your Saddleback College Honors Program courses gave you a strong preparation for university work at the upper-division level and beyond.